WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 Grav CMS has some distinct advantages that make it stand out in the crowded world of content management systems.

 Speed is a big one.
-Since Grav uses a flat-file system, there are no database queries to slow things down.
+Since Grav uses a flat-file system, there are no database queries to slow down the process.
 This means your site can load almost instantly.
-Imagine visiting a website that showcases your work, and it pops up in a blink.
+Imagine visiting a website that showcases your work, and it appears in an instant.
 Instant gratification!

 Simplicity is another appealing factor.
 With Grav, content is managed in plain text files that use Markdown.
-This content should be formatted easily, even if you’re not a pro coder.
+This content should be easily formatted, even if you’re not a professional coder.
 Markdown is like a magic spell for writers.
 You can bold text or make lists without delving deep into HTML code.
 Remember the last time you tried to figure out a complex editor?
 You won’t face that frustration here.

 Let’s not forget community support.
 The Grav community may not be as massive as WordPress, but it’s dedicated and active.
 You’ll find helpful resources, guides, and forums where you can get tips and tricks from fellow Grav users.